-- One-on-One Agent Meetings -- Conference attendees have the opportunity to sign up for individual meetings with literary agents.
+- One-on-One Editor/Agent Meetings -- Conference attendees have the opportunity to sign up for individual meetings with literary agents.
 We offer three different meeting levels, each one suited for writers at different stages of their project.
 Schedules, pricing, and applications can be found here.

 Bridging the Gap Competition: Conference attendees are also invited to submit their work to our Bridging the Gap competition, where agents and editors will pick one fiction and one nonfiction winner to be announced at the conference.
 Full details and submission guidelines can be found here.